 Countertop film is a thicker, tougher version of contact paper or shelf paper.
 It's more like a cross between vinyl flooring and shelf paper, and it has a self-adhesive backing for sticking directly to the old counter surface.

-Installation of countertop film is, not surprisingly, a bit fussy, but it's no more complicated than applying contact paper.
-You lay out the film, trim it to rough size, align it the the countertop's edges, then stick it down incrementally, using a squeegee tool to work out the air bubbles as you go.
+The installation of countertop film is, not surprisingly, a bit fussy.
+But it's no more complicated than applying contact paper.
+To install, lay out the film, trim it to rough size, align it to the countertop's edges.
+Finally, stick it down incrementally, using a squeegee tool to work out the air bubbles as you go.

 Countertop film is hardly a long-term solution, but it can be an effective quick cover-up.